p-i-c-o/p-i-c-o/README.md

   - Discord

 - ⚡ Fun fact:
-  - Did you know that Python was named after the creators favourite film, Monty Python and the quest for the Holy Grail?
+  - Did you know that Python was named after the creators favourite film, Monty Python and the Quest for the Holy Grail?

 ### Contact